Southwest Airlines expects bookings to drop after deadly explosion

 “It remains a somber time for the Southwest Family following the Flight 1380 accident,” Chief Executive Officer Gary Kelly said in a statement.
 “We continue to cooperate with the National Transportation Safety Board’s thorough investigation to understand the cause of the accident.”

-The incident marked the first fatality on a U.S. commercial passenger airline since 2009, and the first such passenger death in Southwest’s 51-year history.
+The incident marked the first fatality on a U.S. commercial passenger airline since 2009.

-Over the next month it will begin inspecting other CFM56-7B engines, the one involved in last week’s accident, Southwest has said.
+Over the next month Southwest will be inspecting other CFM56-7B engines, the model involved in last week’s accident.
 The engine is manufactured by CFM International, a joint venture of General Electric and France’s Safran.

 It was not immediately known how much Southwest will record in expenses related to the engine blowout over the next several months.

-The carrier included preliminary estimate in its second-quarter unit cost outlook of an increase of 1 percent to 2 percent, also including some pressure from employee wage and benefit increases.
+The carrier included a preliminary estimate in its second-quarter unit cost outlook of an increase of 1 percent to 2 percent, also including some pressure from employee wage and benefit increases.

-Southwest has sent $5,000 checks to passengers of the April 17 flight and canceled dozens of other flights in an effort to voluntarily ramp up engine inspections.
+Southwest has sent $5,000 checks to passengers of the April 17 flight and canceled dozens of other flights in an effort to voluntarily ramp up engine inspections. [nL1N1S1012]

-As of Thursday, Southwest CEO Kelly said in an interview with CNBC, the airline had inspected about 80 percent of its fleet.
+As of Thursday, Southwest CEO Kelly said in an interview with CNBC, the airline had inspected more than 80 percent of its fleet.
 Kelly said the airline plans to conclude inspections by the end of May.

-The airline has declined to say how many CFM56-7B engines were inspected prior to the accident and if the engine that failed has been inspected.

-A Southwest flight in August 2016 with the same type of CFM56-7B engine made an emergency landing in Pensacola, Florida, after a fan blade separated and debris ripped a hole above the left wing.

-After the incident, European regulators gave airlines nine months to check the engines.
-U.S. regulators were still were considering what to do after proposing some checks.
+Before last week’s episode, Southwest said it had inspected about 17,000 of its engine fan blades, and has since completed inspections of about 8,500 more.

+Southwest’s quarterly results reflect the impact of a fierce pricing battle it is embroiled in with rival U.S. carrier United Airlines (UAL.N) over primary control of some key hubs.

+In the first quarter, Southwest’s average passenger fares fell by 4.9 percent to $146.33.

+The Dow Jones U.S. Airlines Index .DJUSAR was down 2.18 percent on Thursday, hurt in part by Southwest’s and competitor American Airlines’s (LUV.N) results.
+The index has shed 11.31 percent this year.

-Reporting by Alana Wise in New York; Editing by Jeffrey Benkoe and Chizu Nomiyama
+Reporting by Alana Wise in New York; Editing by Jeffrey Benkoe, Chizu Nomiyama and Susan Thomas